kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-testkube.md

 Executor created tracetest-executor 🥇
 ```

-## 7. Create a trace-based test with Tracetest in Testkube
+## 7. Create a Trace-based Test with Tracetest in Testkube

 Click the ⚙️ button in the top right.
 Then click `Test Definition`.